CirrhosisSkip to the navigation

 - Ammonia testing.
 This test looks for excess ammonia in the blood, which can cause altered brain function (encephalopathy).

 No treatment will cure cirrhosis or repair scarring in the liver that has already occurred.
 But treatment can sometimes prevent or delay further liver damage.
 Treatment involves lifestyle changes, medicines, and regular doctor visits.
 In some cases, you may need surgery for treatment of complications from cirrhosis.

 Your doctor will recommend some lifestyle changes to help prevent further liver damage.

 - Stop drinking alcohol.
 You need to quit completely.

 - Talk to your doctor about all of the medicines you take, including nonprescription drugs such as acetaminophen (for example, Tylenol), aspirin, ibuprofen (for example, Advil or Motrin), and naproxen (Aleve).
 These could increase the risk of liver damage and bleeding.

-- Get immunized (if you have not already) against hepatitis A (What is a PDF document?) and hepatitis B (What is a PDF document?), influenza, and pneumococcus (What is a PDF document?).
+- Get immunized (if you have not already) against hepatitis A and hepatitis B, influenza, and pneumococcus.